quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/README.md

-## BME680 Sensor Setup with Python
+## SIM7600G-H 4G HAT Setup with Python

 The SIM7600G-H is a compact 4G HAT module designed for Raspberry Pi.
 It offers high-speed cellular connectivity and GPS capabilities, making it ideal for IoT and tracking applications.